The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 - Exmouth, Devon, England

 I am a young student in an art class.
 Our class is trying to find a formula that oxidizes copper without using sulfur in it.
-Can anyone help?Aubrey S
+Can anyone help?Aubrey S [last name deleted for privacy by Editor]

 - New York City, New York